NBISweden/workshop-epigenomics-RTDs/docs/content/tutorials/diffBind/lab-diffBinding-remote.rst

 .. code-block:: R

 	# Loading DiffBind library
-	# we will need it to extract interesting peaks for down-stream analysis
+	# we will need it to extract interesting peaks for downstream analysis
 	library(DiffBind)

 	# Loading ChIPpeakAnno library